curv3d/curv/README.rst

 Curv uses OpenGL 3.3.
-The recommended configuration is a GPU made by Intel, AMD or Nvidia, using the vendor supplied GPU driver.
+The recommended configuration is a GPU made by Intel, AMD or Nvidia, using a known working GPU driver (see below).

 * On Macintosh, you need MacOS 10.7 or later.
   If your system supports Metal, Curv is fully supported.